CanaanGM/canaangm.github.io/_posts/2024-01-05-identity-server.md

 published: true
 ---

-## how and why
+before we begin always see the [Documentation](https://docs.duendesoftware.com/identityserver/v6) and [examples](https://github.com/duendesoftware/samples) provided by the [creators](https://github.com/DuendeSoftware) !

 ### Why you would do this

-before we begin always see the [Documentation](https://docs.duendesoftware.com/identityserver/v6) and [examples](https://github.com/duendesoftware/samples) provided by the [creators](https://github.com/DuendeSoftware) !

 it can be a one stop shop for authentication to all new apps / projects you'd create in the future. or for authentication with other services across your home lab.